husqybot/husqybot.github.io/docs/modules/reactionroles.md

 :::warning

-There is currently a limit of 1 panel per server.
+The free version of Husqy has a limit of 1 panel per server.

 :::